circleci/circleci-docs/jekyll/_docs/enterprise/single-box.md

 Installing CircleCI Enterpise on a single EC2 VM is extremely quick and easy with our pre-made AMI.

+**SECURITY NOTE:** All builds that run on this machine will have access to the IAM privileges associated with its instance profile.
+Please do not give any inappropriate privileges to your instance.
+It is possible to block this access with iptables rules in a production setup.
+Please [contact us](mailto:trial-support@circleci.com) if you have questions.

 <ol>
 <li>Find the AMI for your region (make sure to use an instance type with at least 8G of RAM):<br>